revbayes/revbayes.github.io/tutorials/brownian/index.md

     logClockRate ~ dnUniform(-5,5)
     clockRate := 10^logClockRate

-We will apply a sliding window move to the ‘logClockRate‘.
+We will apply a sliding window move to the `logClockRate`.

     moves[++mvi] = mvSlide(logClockRate, delta=0.1, tune=true, weight=2.0)

-Remember that you need to call the ‘PhyloCTMC‘ constructor to include the new site-rate parameter:
+Remember that you need to call the `PhyloCTMC` constructor to include the new site-rate parameter:

     seq ~ dnPhyloCTMC(tree=psi, Q=Q, siteRates=gamma_rates, branchRates=clockRate, type="DNA")